 Available-for-sale assets are initially recorded at fair value plus transaction costs, and are subsequently carried at fair value.
-All unrealized gains and losses arising from changes in the fair value of assets classified as available-for-sale are recognized directly in other comprehensive income, except for unrealized foreign exchange gains or losses on monetary financial assets and impairment losses which are recognized in the consolidated statement of operations.
+All unrealized gains and losses arising from changes in the fair value of assets classified as available-for-sale are recognized directly in other comprehensive income, except for unrealized foreign exchange gains or losses on monetary financial assets and impairment losses which are recognized in the consolidated statements of operations.

 Any reversal of a previously recognized impairment loss on a non-monetary asset is recognized directly in other comprehensive income.
 Realized gains and losses from the derecognition of available-for-sale assets are recognized in the consolidated statement of operations in the period derecognized with any unrealized gains or losses being recycled from other comprehensive income.
+The Company has classified marketable securities as available-for-sale financial assets.